This article originally appeared on Livestrong.com.

 Also, green tea (particularly gyokuro and matcha) and black tea contain an amino acid (L-theanine) that is shown to create a calm yet alert state.
 One study published in the Journal of Functional Foods found that those prone to anxiety were calmer and more focused during a test if they took 200 milligrams of L-theanine beforehand.
 Supplements usually contain 200 milligrams of the amino acid — that’s equivalent to about six to 10 cups of tea.
 Another tip: Brewing teas longer will increase the amount of the calming amino acids they contain.

-2. PMS — Chamomile, Decaffeinated Herbal
+2. Tea for PMS — Chamomile, Decaffeinated Herbal

 Irritability, weight gain, digestive problems, food cravings, sleep issues — and the list goes on.
 These can all be symptoms of PMS, or premenstrual syndrome, which can affect women for up to two weeks before they menstruate.
 Naturally decaffeinated herbal teas are the best choices during PMS because caffeine can increase levels of hormones that exacerbate the symptoms.